Vanakkam Da Mappilei: Production

 The film marked the second collaboration between director M. Rajesh and G. V. Prakash Kumar after Kadavul Irukaan Kumaru (2016).
-The film was titled as Vanakkam Da Mappillai based on the popular TikTok meme created by a netizen which became viral during the lockdown in Tamil Nadu.
-Filming wrapped in February 2021.
+The film was titled as Vanakkam Da Mappillai based on the popular TikTok meme created by a netizen which became viral during the COVID-19 lockdown in Tamil Nadu.
+Filming was 60% complete as of January 2021, and wrapped the following month.

 Soundtrack

 The soundtrack was composed by G. V. Prakash Kumar, collaborating with Rajesh for the second time after Kadavul Irukaan Kumaru (2016).
-The first single of the film titled Tata Bye Bye was sung by actor Dhanush, and the lyrics were penned by Gaana Vinoth.
+The first single of the film titled "Tata Bye Bye" was sung by actor Dhanush, and the lyrics were penned by Gana Vinoth.

 Release

 It was originally planned that the film would be having its direct-to-television premiere on Sun TV on 14 April 2021, Puthandu (Tamil New Year).
 However, the filmmakers later pushed the release date to 1 May 2021, May Day.
 Later this plan was dropped; instead the film directly released via Sun NXT on 16 April 2021.
 The film had its television premiere on 12 May 2021 on the eve of Ramzan.